 People may feel lonely sometimes, but a monophobic person experiences severe anxiety when he/she is left alone.
 This condition can be extremely frustrating and socially crippling for the sufferer.
 An anxiety disorder can cause this condition.
 The condition may manifest along with symptoms related to anxiety disorders.
-When left alone, a monophobic individual may experience panic attacks, but it may not be possible for him/her to identify the reason.

 Persons suffering from monophobia may experience panic or stress in unfamiliar situations, in addition to the fear of solitude alone.
 Some others may even be afraid of staying away from specific locations or people as they associate these locations and people with familiarity and safety.
 It is possible to relate the fear of solitude to agoraphobia which reduces self-confidence and the feeling that the individual will be able to carry out the activities alone.

 No one need fear being alone, there are treatment programs and downloads that really do work and there’s one we particularly recommend:

 At the core, monophobia may be the fear of solitude or being alone, but in many patients it appears as fear of being without the specific person.
 As the person suffering from this disorder depends on one person for comfort and solace, symptoms of this phobia do not show up until a life-changing event such as the death of the person providing comfort occurs.
 When this happens, the sufferer may experience extreme anxiety and even panic attacks.